ahotal01/RunestoneServer/README.md

 If you're using a Mac, we highly recommend installing [Homebrew](http://brew.sh) and using it to install python (which also installs pip), rather than using the built-in installation.

 You should set up a virtualenv for the app.
-To do that, [install virtualenv and virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/) per the linked instructions.
+To do that, [install virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) per the linked instructions.
+If you've never used virtualenv before, consult the [documentation](https://virtualenv.pypa.io/en/stable/) as needed.

 ### Install web2py

 The easiest way to do so is to download the source code distribution from the [web2py site](http://www.web2py.com/init/default/download).
 After you download it, extract the zip file to a folder on your hard drive (web2py requires no real "installation").
-Avoid the web2py.app installation on OS X as it messes with the Python path.
+Avoid the web2py.app installation on OS X, as it messes with the Python path.

 Clone this repository -- that is, the RunestoneSever -- into `web2py/applications`.
 Clone it into runestone rather than the default RunestoneServer: `git clone <repo_url> runestone`